DesktopGooseUnofficial/statement/README.md

 ResourceHub will **ALWAYS** be free to use.
 There will be no advertisements whatsoever, unless it is truly necessary.

 We are **not** affiliated with the "Crasher Goose".
-The site has been reported to Google, and we're currently waiting for the site to be taken down.
+The site has been reported to Google, and we're currently waiting for the site to be taken down. this is something we were expecting to happen but we felt it important to highlight any major ones that are actively being advertised.

+Please remember: the only trusted place to download mods is through resourcehub, any other place could pose a substantial risk, we ensure all mods uploaded follow strict guidelines including: showing the source code and not allowing anything that can change the files of a computer or result in the corruption of the game

+Even though the goose is a funny little program, these sort of issues are not, we will try our best to stop these sort of programs before they become well known

+Thanks for reading
+The ResourceHub Team